Triplewart seadevil: Reproduction

 Female triplewart seadevils are receptive to parasitic males at a young age.
-Once past metamorphosis, sexual parasitism may occur at almost any size (as small as 15 mm.)
+Once past metamorphosis, sexual parasitism may occur at almost any size and is thought to occur at less than 12 months of age.
 Despite this, the percentage of reproducing individuals is small.
 Of 600 metamorphosed females studied, only 6.2% were parasitized.
 Spawning events occur more than once a year, and the Atlantic Ocean contains triplewart seadevil larvae for most of the year, with summer having the greatest occurrences.
 The seadevil's method of sexual parasitism leads to the female to be akin to a self-fertilizing hermaphrodite.
 This is due to the nature of tissue fusion between mates and the continuous production of sperm by the male.
 Unlike all other ceratioids, males do not have large nostrils for tracking species-specific pheromones emitted by the female.
 Instead, they have large eyes that degenerate upon attachment to the female.
+Parasitic males are consistently larger-bodied than free-living/pelagic males; the largest known pelagic males reach 14.3 mm, while 8 parasitic males attached to a single 316 mm female ranged in size from 35 to 56 mm, likely an indicator of the order of their attachment (biggest males attaching earliest).
+Parasitic males were found to be more somatically developed than pelagics, and unlike previously thought, they do not "degenerate"; they retain the rays on all of their fins.
+When surgically removed from a female, parasitic males are still able to swim to some extent.